 Bank loans consist of commercial and residential mortgage loans, commercial and industrial loans, stock-secured loans, home equity loans, construction loans, and consumer loans originated or acquired by Stifel Bancorp.
 Bank loans include those loans that management has the intent and ability to hold and are recorded at outstanding principal adjusted for any charge-offs, allowance for loan losses, deferred origination fees and costs, and purchased discounts.
 Loan origination costs, net of fees, and premiums and discounts on purchased loans are deferred and recognized over the contractual life of the loan as an adjustment of yield using the interest method.
 Bank loans are generally collateralized by real estate, real property, marketable securities, or other assets of the borrower.
-Interest income is recognized using the effective interest rate method, which is based upon the respective interest rate and the average daily asset balance.
-Discount accretion/premium amortization is recognized using the effective interest rate and expected lives of loans.
+Interest income is recognized using the effective interest rate method, which is based upon the respective interest rates and the average daily asset balance.
+Discount accretion/premium amortization is recognized using the effective interest rate method, which is based upon the respective interest rate and expected lives of loans